eliabiraschi/TelloDrone/README.md

 A NodeJS wrapper for the Ryze Tello SDK 1.3.

 ## Motivation
-I did not find a library I liked so I made mine.
+I did not find a library I liked, so I made mine.

 ## Features
-* Easy set up and minimal boilerplate
+* Easy set up and minimal boilerplate.
-* All the SDK commands are available and return a promise
+* All the SDK commands are available and return a promise.
-* Telemetry is broadcasted as a stringified object
+* Telemetry is broadcasted as a stringified object.
-* Video buffer is broadcasted too and ready for use
+* Video buffer is broadcasted too and ready to use.
-* Built in method for taking pictures (experimental)
+* Built in method for taking pictures (experimental).

 ## Installation and basic use
 Install with `npm`: